the-drunk-coder/megra-doc/docs/tutorial/organizing-sound.md

 generator, the event type, and, in case of sample events, the search tags (more about that later).
 The block and solo keywords activate filters that act on these tags.

-# Some Sequence Generators Types
+## Creating Structures - Some Sequence Generators Types

 We've already seen one type of generator, the loop generator.
 There are several more.
 Each sequence generator is fundamentally a *Markov chain* that behaves in a certain way,